 - No local phone number

-Jetpac starts at only $1 for 1 GB of data for 4 days, so it’s officially the least expensive eSIM for Ireland.
-But check this out: you get free data for WhatsApp Chat, Grab, Uber, and Google Maps, essential for traveling abroad.
-Jetpac is a 4G and 5G provider, and in our tests, its performance was more than sufficient.
+Jetpac starts at only $1 for 1 GB over 4 days, officially the least expensive eSIM for Ireland.
+Better still, you get free data for WhatsApp Chat, Grab, Uber and Google Maps, which keeps working after your allowance runs dry.
+Jetpac runs on 4G and 5G, and performance was more than sufficient in our retests.

 Tips for Using an eSIM for Ireland